 I think the best haul had to be the year I snagged two ‘Harry Lauder’ filberts and two hinoki cypress (which are false cypress or ‘Chamaecyparis’).
 Those bargains were available after the season was over, in the fall.
 Which is often a very good time to get trees and shrubs on sale.

 Midsummer is also a time for garden bargains, but it can be more difficult to keep the new plants alive in summer’s heat and dryness.

-I’ve alway had more than my share of “false bargains”, where my optimism in buying the plant was greater than my determination to get it in the ground and nurture it.
+I’ve always had more than my fair share of “false bargains”, where enthusiastic optimism in buying the plant was greater than the determination to get it in the ground and nurture it.
 I have to watch myself on that one!

 I have to cut short this little post- Thunderstorms have arrived!!!
 In February!!!

 What can I say?
 Ohio….
 It was up near 60 degrees today….

 There is a garden bloggers “Spring Fling” get together which would be so terrific to attend.
 I won’t be there, but don’t feel too sorry for me, I will be returning about that time from Maui.
 YES!
 I am taking up an invitation from a friend and going to Paradise for a couple weeks- my tickets came in the mail today.
 If it weren’t for that… I sure would have liked to attend the Spring Fling and hear the great speakers like Kathy from Cold Climate Gardening.
 I hope it is a success and they do it again next year… maybe I could time things better and be there.